Janction-R-D/janction-website/src/pages/Genesis/Help/Janction-help.md

 \- **Transaction ID** : Each transaction has a unique transaction ID, which users can use to query.

-### **6. JCT integral recharge interface**
+### **6. veJCT integral recharge interface**

-Users can easily recharge their accounts with JCT points through the **JCT points recharge interface** , which can be used to pay various fees, lease resources, or complete other payment operations within the platform.
+Users can easily recharge their accounts with veJCT points through the **veJCT points recharge interface** , which can be used to pay various fees, lease resources, or complete other payment operations within the platform.

 #### **Recharge process**

-1. Click the **"Recharge JCT"** button.
+1. Click the **"Recharge veJCT"** button.
-2. Choose the recharge method, such as **"exchange JCT through USDC"** .
+2. Choose the recharge method, such as **"exchange veJCT through USDC"** .
 3. Enter the recharge amount and the system calculates the required amount of USDC.
 4. Confirm recharge information, click the **"Confirm recharge"** button.
 5. After completing the recharge, the balance is updated in real time and the recharge record is automatically generated.

 #### **6.1 Recharge interface entrance**

-- Users click the **"Recharge JCT"** button in the wallet interface to enter the JCT points recharge interface.
+- Users click the **"Recharge veJCT"** button in the wallet interface to enter the veJCT points recharge interface.
 - This interface will display the current account balance, available points, and relevant information for recharging.

 #### **6.2 Recharge method**

 - **Recharge method** :

-\- Users can choose to purchase JCT points through **USDC** or other stablecoins and exchange them according to the platform exchange rate.
+\- Users can choose to purchase veJCT points through **USDC** or other stablecoins and exchange them according to the platform exchange rate.

 - **Supported recharge currencies** :